aistomin/aistomin.github.io/_posts/2017-02-01-simple-steps-to-not-being-an-asshole.markdown

 during review.
 I never thought about it deeply, but I have a feeling that in 90% of cases I find something during such a review.
-7. Commit your changes. **Write the informative commit message**. "bugfix" or "some improvements" are not an informative messages fto me.
+7. Commit your changes. **Write the informative commit message**. "bugfix" or "some improvements" are not an informative messages to me.
 Ticket number from your issue-tracking system + clear explanation of what was changed and why.
 That's what I would appreciate.
 8. If you have a CI, please, **wait for green build**.
 I know, it's already 17:57 and you have